6 Oregon Cannabis Laws You Need to Know

 Oregon Cannabis Laws at a Glance

-Oregon’s traceability is done through Metrc.
+- Oregon’s seed-to-sale traceability for their adult use program is executed through Metrc.

-Law #1: Packaging and labels
+Law #1: Packaging and labeling

 Law: 475B.605 Labeling requirements; rules.
 (1) As is necessary to protect the public health and safety, and in consultation with the Oregon Health Authority and the State Department of Agriculture, the Oregon Liquor Control Commission shall adopt rules establishing standards for the labeling of marijuana items, including but not limited to: (a) Ensuring that usable marijuana, cannabinoid concentrates and extracts, cannabinoid edibles and other cannabinoid products have labeling that communicates: (A) Health and safety warnings; (B) If applicable, activation time; (C) Potency; (D) For cannabinoid products and cannabinoid concentrates and extracts, serving size and the number of servings included in a cannabinoid product or cannabinoid concentrate or extract package; and (E) Content of the marijuana item; and (b) Labeling that is in accordance with applicable state food labeling requirements for the same type of food product or potable liquid when the food product or potable liquid does not contain marijuana or cannabinoids.